 Ensure That Your Slogan Delivers Either A Clear Message Or A Clear Feeling To Your Readers And Potential Customers.

-A Slogan like "great vehicle, great price" is focusing on the quality and cost of the vehicle.
+For Example: A Slogan like "great vehicle, great price" is focusing on the quality and cost of the vehicle.

 In contrast, a Slogan like "anything you are looking for in a vehicle" focuses more on wish fulfilment and creating excitement about the vehicle.
 Bottom line?